Benja-media/Ulink/README.md

 ## Links

-In version 2.2.0 The list of links was moved to a array structure to allow unlimited links!!!
+In version 2.2.0 The list of links was moved to a array structure to allow unlimited links!

 Please note that all later versions don't support Arrays